-To promote proper gait recovery, no single strategy will suffice.
+No single strategy will suffice to promote proper gait (walking) recovery.
 Rather, the most effective treatment uses a combination of approaches.

-In this article, you will learn the best ways to promote lower limb rehabilitation after stroke.
-Some of the exercises we will cover are ones you can do at home.
-Others will require the help of a therapist.
+In this article, we will discuss the best ways to promote lower limb stroke rehab through therapy exercises and other interventions.
+Some of the interventions we will cover are ones you can do at home, while others will require the help of a therapist or caregiver.

 - Passive neurophysiological techniques